-Impact of Covid-19 on the Council's governance arrangements for 2019/20
+Impact of Covid-19 on the Council's governance arrangements for 2020/21

 On 23 March 2020 the Prime Minister announced a national lockdown due to the Covid-19 pandemic.
 The Council invoked its emergency powers under Part 3C of the Council's Constitution.
 This allowed the Chief Executive, in consultation with the Leader of the Council, to carry out the functions of the Council and Cabinet.
 This process was in place only until the local authorities in England were granted new powers to hold public meetings virtually by using video or telephone conferencing technology, which took effect from 4 April 2020.
-Since the end of April virtual meetings have been taking place for Broxbourne.
+From the end of April 2020 virtual meetings have been taking place for Broxbourne.
 Cabinet and Committee meetings are open to the public.
-This includes those meetings deferred from the end of March being the Audit and Standards Committee on 28 April 2020 and the Planning and Regulatory Committee on the 29 April 2020.
+The legislation to allow virtual meetings and regulations which have allowed local authorities to meet remotely during the Covid-19 pandemic do not apply to meetings after 6 May 2021.